I’m going to show you how to put together a quick, last-minute Thanksgiving centerpiece DIY that’s a perfect addition to your fall decor.

 Pumpkins and Gourds

-Now it’s time to place the gourds!
+Now it’s time to place the gourds.
 I chose them in shades of white and ivory, and of course, we got a couple of white pumpkins too.
 They add a lovely, seasonal touch to the centerpiece.
+Faux pumpkins are readily available in many colors (or you can spray paint them) so they’re a good, reusable option for your beautiful centerpiece too.

 Pinecones

-Finally, we’re ready to add in the finishing touches.
+Finally, we’re ready to add the finishing touches.
 I have some pine cones that I glittered years ago.
-They have a little shimmer that I don’t mind at all, especially when the tea candles are lit.
+They’re a great way to add in a little shimmer that I don’t mind at all, especially when the tea candles are lit.

 What Does Our Last Minute Thanksgiving Centerpiece Look Like?

-As you can see, this centerpiece was put together at the last minute, but it’s so warm and welcoming!
+As you can see, this fun project was put together at the last minute, but it’s so warm and welcoming!
 Many of these items can be used over and over again.
-The fresh floral arrangements and pumpkins and vegetables are also affordable additions.
+Fresh flowers, pumpkins, and vegetables are affordable additions to an autumn centerpiece.

-I want to leave you with some other decor options you can think about using for your DIY Thanksgiving centerpiece.
-Pomegranates, apples, pears, artichokes, peppers, persimmons, nuts in the shell, fall leaves, roses, carnations, orchids, fall berries, foliages, gourds and pumpkins in other colors, and mini mason jars.
+I want to leave you with some decor options for making gorgeous diy Thanksgiving centerpieces.
+You could use pomegranates, apples, pears, artichokes, peppers, persimmons, nuts in the shell, fall leaves, mums, roses, carnations, orchids, fall berries, foliages, cinnamon sticks, moss balls, gourds and pumpkins in other colors, and mini mason jars and glass vases.

-Just want to wish you a very happy holiday season and enjoy your Thanksgiving dinner.
+We want to wish you a very happy holiday season and enjoy your holiday table and Thanksgiving dinner.

 Happy Thanksgiving!